riscv-mcu/e203_hbirdv2/doc/source/quick_start/simulation.rst

    cd <your_e203_dir>/vsim

+   make clean

    make install

+   // For VCS:
+   make compile SIM=vcs

+   // For iVerilog:
-   make compile
+   make compile SIM=iverilog

 .. note::
-   Since VCS tool is used in e230_hbirdv2 makefile as default, so make sure that VCS tool is installed in your machine before running simulation test.
+   1. Here we use iVerilog+GTKWave for simulation by default, and VCS+Verdi are also supported in simulation environment, you can choose the simulation tool by Makefile variable **SIM**.
+If you want to run simulation tests directly, please make sure these EDA tools are installed in your working environment.

+   2. If you use iVerilog as simulation tool, please make sure the tool verison is 12.0.

 **2. Run default testcase**

 .. code-block:: shell

+   // For VCS:
+   make run_test SIM=vcs

+   // For iVerilog:
-   make run_test
+   make run_test SIM=iverilog

 .. _figure_sim_2: